Biduality and Reflexivity in Positive Characteristic: Introduction

-From now on $k$ is a prefect field of positive characteristic $p$ and $q=p^h$ is a power of $p$.
-Instead of tangent hyperplanes, we will consider generalized hyperplanes, i.e. hypersurfaces of the form $V(\sum_{i=0}^n a_i x_i^{p^h})$ and the duality is formed in terms of them.
+From now on $k$ is an algebraically closed field of positive characteristic $p$ and $q=p^h$ is a power of $p$.
+Instead of tangent hyperplanes, we will consider generalized hyperplanes, i.e. hypersurfaces of the form $V(\sum_{i=0}^n a_i x_i^{p^h})$ and the duality will be expressed in terms of these generalized hyperplanes.

 Let $V$ be a finite dimensional vector space over $k$.
-Consider $M\subset \mathbb{P}(V)$ a projective variety and consider the cone $M' \subset V$ seen as an affine variety in $V$.
-Assume that the homogeneous ideal of $M'$ is generated by the homogeneous polynomials $f_1,\ldots, f_r$.
+Consider $M\subset \mathbb{P}(V)$ an irreducible projective variety and consider the cone $M' \subset V$ seen as an affine variety in $V$.
+Assume that the homogeneous ideal of $M'$ is generated by the homogeneous polynomials $F_1,\ldots, F_r$.
 Fix a natural number $h$ and consider the $n+1$-upple

 where $D_i^{(h)}$ denotes the $h$-Hasse derivative which will be defined in definition \ref{HasseDerDef}.
-Each $f_i$ defines a $p^h$-linear form given by
+Each $F_i$ defines a $p^h$-linear form given by

-For the precise definition of $p^h$-linear forms and their space $V^{*h}$ see section \ref{duala}. \begin{definition} The $h$-tangent space $\Theta^{(h)}_PM$ at $P$ is the variety defined by the equations $L_i^{(h)}=0$.
+For the precise definition of $p^h$-linear forms and their space $V^{*h}$ see section \ref{duala}.

+For a projective variety $M$ we will define the set $M^h_{\mathrm{sm}}$ of smooth $h$-points in definition \ref{h non singular}, which set if non-empty is dense in $M$, since we have assumed that $M$ is irreducible. \begin{definition} For a projective irreducible variety $M$ with $M^h_{\mathrm{sm}}\neq \emptyset$ we define the $h$-tangent space $T^{(h)}_PM$ at $P$ to be the variety defined by the equations $L_i^{(h)}=0$.
 The $h$-conormal space is defined as the subset of $V\times V^{*h}$

 \end{definition} It is evident that the $h$-conormal space can be identified to the space of $p^h$-linear forms on the $h$-normal space $N^{(h)}_M(P)$ defined as